 By clicking the checkbox of the issue they are interested in, users can get an instant display of the tool they should look into.

 Health challenges are a popular gamification feature.
-Some health challenges allow users to track their progress and customize their settings.
+Some healthcare providers challenge allow members to track their progress and earn reward tiers.

 This shows people what percentage of the process they’ve completed as they move from step to step.